rizkymille/docx-Multiple-Files-Texts-Replacer/README.md

 f.
 Done!

 ## Issues
-The code will emit error if one of the files didn't contain the replaced word
+The code will emit error if one of the files didn't contain the replaced word.
+Still figuring out how to skip loop